-If you are about to embark on a project to scan aperture cards, make sure you have considered all of the steps necessary for a successful project.
+If you are about to embark on a project to scan aperture cards, make sure you have considered all of the steps necessary for a successful aperture card scanning project.
 There are six important steps to be considered and acted upon when converting aperture cards to digital images in order to create usable images within a realistic budget.

 One of the most basic tasks is often forgotten: pulling aperture cards from their storage location and moving them to the scanning station or sending them to an outside service provider in an organized manner.
 It is amazing how many projects don’t get started simply because the labor to accomplish this task was overlooked and was not available.
 Make sure you have the labor available to gather the cards to be scanned.